captn3m0/ideas/README.md

 Moreover, the primary audience for this would be me.
 I would really like to get packages that can be installed much faster because I don't have to build them.
 I can just have a script that instead downloads the latest build from the server instead of AUR and then just installs the package instead of building it locally.

+Take a look at https://github.com/Foxboron/arch-auto-build, which is a very similar attempt at this idea.

 ## Licence
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Feel free to contribute via Pull Requests, or discuss ideas in Issues.
 Also feel free to use these ideas in making the Next Big Thing.